berntpopp/custom-panel/docs/COSMIC_SETUP.md

 ## Data Processing

-The tool processes COSMIC data into two categories:

-1. **Germline**: Genes associated with inherited cancer predisposition
+The tool processes COSMIC data focusing on germline genes associated with inherited cancer predisposition.
-2. **Somatic**: Genes associated with acquired cancer mutations

 Each gene receives an evidence score based on its COSMIC tier classification and your configured weights.

 ## Security Notes